midtown-ai/glossary/glossary/m.md

  ```

  Pros and Cons:
-  * Advantage: The beauty of the MAE is that its advantage directly covers the MSE disadvantage.
+  * Advantage: The beauty of the MAE is that its advantage directly covers the [MSE] disadvantage.
 Since we are taking the absolute value, all of the errors will be weighted on the same linear scale.
-Thus, unlike the MSE, we won’t be putting too much weight on our outliers and our loss function provides a generic and even measure of how well our model is performing.
+Thus, unlike the [MSE], we won’t be putting too much weight on our [outliers] and our [loss function] provides a generic and even measure of how well our model is performing.
-  * Disadvantage: If we do in fact care about the outlier predictions of our model, then the MAE won’t be as effective.
-The large errors coming from the outliers end up being weighted the exact same as lower errors.
+  * Disadvantage: If we do in fact care about the [outlier] predictions of our model, then the MAE won’t be as effective.
+The large errors coming from the [outliers] end up being weighted the exact same as lower errors.
 This might results in our model being great most of the time, but making a few very poor predictions every so-often.

- See also [M], [Huber Loss Function], [Loss Function], [Mean Square Error Loss Function]
+ See also [M], [Huber Loss Function]

 # Mean Absolute Percentage Error